 To optimize this scheme, the concept of a session was implemented, which is the continuous execution of a single SB until a certain goal has been reached (see detailed description later on).
 Sessions have the added benefit that some of the calibrations can be shared among the different executions, which increases the overall observing efficiency.
-For Cycle 9, sessions are primarily used for polarization and VLBI observations.
+For Cycle 11, sessions are primarily used for polarization and VLBI observations.

-While the SB is the smallest entity used for observing, the Observing Unit Set (hereafter OUS) is the smallest unit for data processing.
-The SB/Member OUS/Group OUS (hereafter MOUS and GOUS, respectively) are the smallest structures that hold science observations that need to be observed/processed/combined together.
+While the SB is the smallest entity used for observing, the Observing Unit Set (hereafter OUS) is the smallest unit for data processing3.
+The SB/MOUS/GOUS are thus the smallest structures that hold science observations that need to be observed/processed/combined together, respectively.
+Observations that do not need to be observed/processed/combined together are placed into separate SB/MOUS/GOUS, respectively.
 These data hierarchies therefore maximize observing flexibility and ensure that data get processed as early and as fast as possible.
-In the OT, observations are divided into different Science Goals (see the ALMA Proposer's Guide).
+In the ALMA OT, observations are divided into different Science Goals (see the ALMA Proposer's Guide).
 In order to follow this structure, each GOUS is attached to a Science Goal OUS.